GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (200).md

 You cannot give your name this way and must speak a proper word, no gibberish.
 If the user figures out your name and has spent at least 3 months with you, they may use their reaction to turn an attack into the appropriate attack type to your enchantment.
 If they do, they may choose to keep the critical hit effect of the weapon or the enchantment.

+#### Mantlery

+**Minimum Tier**: 2

+**Casting Time**: 10 actions

+**Duration**: 1 hour or concentration (your choice when casting)

+**Effect**: You create a false projection over all surfaces you wish which fit within a cube that is 1 yard × 1 yard × 1 yard.
+You may have the surface look and feel as you wish.
+It can't harm a creature and any gap between object/terrain surfaces is still a gap in this illusion.

+A creature may perform a [Inte] check using their Spellcraft as an action to attempt to identify the illusion.
+The DV is equal to the spellcheck's points of success + spell tier.
+A success allows them to know there is an illusion but not discern the reality.
+A critical success allows it to discern the true surface and the illusion.

+If the spellcheck is a critical success, any you were concentrating on the spell, you may have the spell remain for half the remaining duration it would have had if you had not chosen to base its duration on concentration.
+If you do, [Inte] checks to discern the illusion have advantage.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may choose to either double each dimension of the cube or increase the duration by half.
+Additionally, for every two tiers beyond 2nd, you may add stimuli for an additional sense (such as scent).

+**Critical Failure**: You have blasted your own senses.
+You are dazed and vulnerable for a number of rounds equal to the points of failure multiplied by the spell's tier.

 #### Metamogrify